 “Cost savings are a decisive argument for digital signing.”
 Ruben Balfoort - Product Marketer Sign

 Maandag, the secondment agency operating in the public sector, has been solely using digital signing since December 2020.
 In Kirsten Soester’s experience, it reinforces the image of the organization.
 “Professionals are quite happy signing and sending contracts digitally.
-And at the same time, we are contributing to the reduction of paper usage.”
+And at the same time, we are contributing to reducing paper usage.”

 In addition to saving space, digital signing has another advantage: fewer mistakes.
 There is an initial on each page, and documents don’t get lost or are in the wrong file.
 And if that isn’t enough, the costs will help make the decision, Balfoort knows, as he points out the prices for paper, printing, envelopes, postage, and labor.
 “If you are completely digital and use the proper software, you can save up to three-quarters of the initial costs.”